ess-dmsc/h5cc/README.md

-# README #
+# H5CC - a better HDF5 library #

-### What is this repository for? ###
+### What is it for? ###

-This is a better HDF5 library.
-It actually follows modern C++ idioms.
+This is a better C++ library for HDF5.
+It follows modern C++ idioms.
 It doesn't hurt the eyes.

 ### How do I get set up? ###

 Copy it to your project and use it.
-The included test executable will provide you some examples of how to use it.
+The included main.cpp has examples of how to use it.

 You can also compile and run tests.
 Go to some build directory, a different directory, not this directory.
 Run the following: